 I’ve mentioned before when curing a sore throat in one day that I love apple cider vinegar.
 It really helps me feel better faster.
 After my last sore throat, I kept drinking it, realizing that it made me just feel good, so I decided to look more into it.

 ACV is made by first juicing apples and fermenting them to become apple cider.
 Then it is fermented again with acid-forming bacteria to create vinegar.

-- For weight loss.
-A follow up study (source) to the 2004 study listed above showed that participants that took 2 Tbsp of ACV vinegar before 2 meals each day lost an average of 2 pounds over the four week period.
+A follow-up study (source) to the 2004 study listed above showed that participants that took 2 Tbsp of ACV vinegar before 2 meals each day lost an average of 2 pounds over the four-week period.
 Some participants lost up to four.
 Researchers said that results were comparable to the drug metformin, a drug given to help manage diabetes. (source)

 Are there any cautions to adhere to with apple cider vinegar?

 - Don’t overdose.
 If you are one of those people that can chug a bottle (EW) because if a little is good, then a lot is better, please stop yourself.
 Excessive consumption can result in lower bone mineral density and lower potassium levels. (source)

 - Always dilute.
 Apple cider vinegar is very acidic and can burn the tissues in your mouth and throat.
 Always dilute it to a 10-1 (water to ACV) ratio.

 - Rinse your mouth afterwards.
 ACV is potent and can damage the enamel to your teeth.
 To avoid this, always dilute ACV and rinse your mouth with water after drinking.